Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Introduction

 \textit{Descriptive} or \textit{measurable combinatorics} is an emerging field on the border of combinatorics, logic, group theory, and ergodic theory.
-The highlights of the field include the recent results on the \emph{circle squaring problem} of Tarski \cite{measurablesquare,marksunger,JordanCircle}, or on the \emph{Banach-Tarski paradox} \cite{doughertyforeman,marksungerbaire}, see also \cite{laczk, marksunger,measurablesquare,doughertyforeman,marksungerbaire,gaboriau,KST,DetMarks,millerreducibility,conley2020borel,csokagrabowski,Bernshteyn2021LLL}, and \cite{kechris_marks2016descriptive_comb_survey,pikhurko2021descriptive_comb_survey} for surveys.
-The usual setup in descriptive combinatorics is that we have a graph with uncountably many connected components, each being a countable graph of bounded degree, and we want to find a solution to a given graph theoretic problem with some additional regularity (measurability) properties.
-We refer the reader less familiar with distributed computing (resp. descriptive combinatorics) to \cref{subsec:LOCAL} (the first part of \cref{subsec:descriptivecombinatorics}) for the definitions of some of the most relevant concepts.
+The highlights of the field include the recent results on the \emph{circle squaring problem} of Tarski \cite{measurablesquare,marksunger,JordanCircle}, or on the \emph{Banach-Tarski paradox} \cite{doughertyforeman,marksungerbaire}, see also \cite{laczk, marksunger,measurablesquare,doughertyforeman,marksungerbaire,gaboriau,KST,DetMarks,millerreducibility,conley2020borel,OlegLLL,Bernshteyn2021LLL}, and \cite{kechris_marks2016descriptive_comb_survey,pikhurko2021descriptive_comb_survey} for surveys.
+The typical setup in measurable combinatorics is that we have a graph with uncountably many connected components, each being a countable graph of bounded degree (we remark that a considerable amount of work has been also done in the context when the degrees can be infinite, see, e.g., \cite{KST,benen,lecomte2009dichotomy}, but in this paper we will not consider such graphs), and we want to find a solution to a given graph theoretic problem with some additional regularity (measurability) properties.
+We refer the reader who is less familiar with distributed computing (respectively, with measurable combinatorics) to \cref{subsec:LOCAL} and to the first part of \cref{subsec:descriptivecombinatorics}.

-The common link between the two areas is played by so-called \emph{locally checkable labeling (LCL)} problems on graphs, which is a class of problems, where the correctness of a solution can be checked locally, that is, in a fixed sized neighborhood of vertices.
+The role of the common link is played by so-called \emph{locally checkable labeling (LCL) problems} on graphs, which is a class of problems, where the correctness of a solution can be checked locally, that is, in a fixed-size neighborhood of vertices (we provide the exact definition in \cref{subsec:local_problems}, and use this intuitive description for the rest of the introduction).
 Examples include classical problems from combinatorics such as proper vertex coloring, proper edge coloring, perfect matching, and finding a maximal independent set.